 At first I was going to go through the game without a particular playstyle.
 Non-lethal takedowns and staying undetected still seemed to grant the most experience, however, and I ended up in a pacifist ghost run.
 Checking every square inch of the maps and being a stealth perfectionist, it took me 63 hours to beat the main game.
 For my efforts I was rewarded with Pacifist and Foxiest of the Hounds achievements popping up at the end of the game.

 I liked that there was a kill switch for the final boss fight, just like in Deus Ex for Gunther Hermann and Anna Navarre.
 Eidos had learned at least something since Human Revolution.
 The kill switch was very well hidden too.
 Even with Smart Vision I almost missed it.

 Deus Ex: Mankind Divided is one of those games I would consider unlocking all achievements for.
 It might not happen this time, however, as quite a few of the achievements are tied to the alternative game mode.
-Breach, which is also released as a standalone title on Steam, features the "virtual reality hacking" from the main game.
+Breach (also released as a standalone title on Steam) features the "virtual reality hacking" from the main game.
 The gameplay is similar first person stealth action but more arcadey -- you collect data nodes and then try to get out as quickly as possible.
 It is like the Dunwall City Trials DLC in Dishonored.
 It feels pointless.
 Who asked for it?